 Any seasoned marketing professional will tell you that there is no better way to connect with a consumer than through communication steeped in humor.
 But they’ll also tell you that doing humor well is very, very hard.

 And that’s why we started Humor Theory, a humor-focused practice within Hub, an award-winning advertising, design and production company based in San Francisco.
-Everything we do at Humor Theory—from our super-experienced team, to our stable of comedic advertising writers and stand-up comedians to our comedy-focused process—is designed to dial up the funny and dial down the chance of making cringey, un-funny, brand-damaging crap.
+Everything we do at Humor Theory—from our super-experienced team, to our stable of comedic advertising writers and stand-up and improv comedians to our comedy-focused process—is designed to dial up the funny and dial down the chance of making cringey, un-funny, brand-damaging crap.

 This was part of a 100% comedy-based campaign that nearly doubled Blue Shield’s market share of their single biggest line.
 Keep in mind, this company does $10billion+ year in revenue, so the increase was not insignificant.

 One example of dozens of comedic pieces we created for the Oakland A’s.
 We can bore you with the sales numbers, but here’s a fun fact—at games, fans would often chant the players lines from the TV commercials when they stepped up to bat.

 Think your brand is too serious for humor?
 Is your brand more serious than a globally respected medical institution that cares for sick kids?
 This spot is just one part of a multi-year extremely successful campaign with humor at its core.